Freeman Elbert Stancil

 Elbert and Gladys enjoyed living on Oak Island.
 When Elbert developed chest pains, he was admitted to Dosher Memorial Hospital in Southport.

 Elbert had a history of heart problems, but myocardial infarction had only been a serious problem within the last week.
-Elbert died of a massive heart attack at 3:40 a.m.
-July 22, 1972.
+Elbert died of a massive heart attack at 3:40 a.m. on July 22, 1972.
 He was 80 years old.
-Gladys disregarded Elbert’s wishes and made sure Elbert was buried in the Maplewood Cemetery, Wilson, N.C.
-The funeral and burial was on July 22, 1972.
+Gladys disregarded Elbert’s wishes and made sure Elbert was buried in the Maplewood Cemetery, Wilson, NC.
+The funeral and burial were on July 22, 1972.

-Although Gladys never smoked, she developed lung cancer and died at 72, on Sept.
-2, 1984, in Hanover County, N.C.
+Although Gladys never smoked, she developed lung cancer and died at 72, on September 2, 1984, in Hanover County, NC.
 Gladys was buried beside Elbert.

 Elbert had a total of 11 children by three wives.